StephanKa/pyVARED/README.md

 # Create new programming generation files
 Put your new plugin the in plugin folder.
 Derive from the TemplateClass und write your code down there File name: 'generate< LANGUAGENAME >RegisterMap.< LANGUAGEENDING >'

+If you want to add a plugin to this repository, please make sure that you pass the "PEP8 Style Gudie" (use "pycodestyle" for checking)